Natural vegan fibres

 Hemp in the Verdonce collection

-We currently use hemp for the straps on our sustainable, recycled cotton arpon.
+We currently use hemp for the straps on our sustainable, recycled cotton arpon and several tote bags.
 It is very resistant but soft to the touch at the same time.
 Will we also use hemp straps on our totes and shoppers.